communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/README.md

 We are using [AWS Vault](https://github.com/99designs/aws-vault) to simplify storing and using AWS credentials while doing local development.

-Once installed, you will need to configure a root profile as follows:
+Once installed, you will need to configure a mhclg profile as follows:

 1. Find your `config` and `credentials` files in your `~/.aws/config` folder.
 If any of these don't exist, create them.